A Pale Tour Named Death: Background

 The tour featured lead singer Tobias Forge performing under the persona of "Cardinal Copia".
 Prior to the Copia persona, Ghost had been led by a succession of pope-like personas—Papa Emeritus I, Papa Emeritus II, and Papa Emeritus III—all played by Forge.
 For the Prequelle album, Forge took on the persona of Copia, who is portrayed as a cardinal, lowlier than the prior personas.
 At A Final Gig Named Death, Copia was promoted to "Papa Emeritus IV".
 As with previous tours, every concert on the tour saw Forge backed by a band of masked musicians known as "Nameless Ghouls".

 A Pale Tour Named Death encompassed a number of legs, with concerts in North America, Europe, Australia and Japan.
 After the 9 September performance in London, the next show took place on 25 October 2018 at the Verizon Theatre in Grand Prairie, Texas; following the 25 August 2019 show at the Maimarktgelände exhibition site in Mannheim, Germany, it was announced that the tour would be extended into the fall, billed as The Ultimate Tour Named Death.
 This extension kicked off on 13 September 2019 at Bakersfield, California's Rabobank Arena, and concluded with A Final Gig Named Death.

-Setlists

-A Pale Tour Named Death setlist

-The following setlist was taken from 26 October 2018 performance at the Cox Business Center in Tulsa, Oklahoma, and may not be representative of all the shows on the tour.